 Good credit is needed

 It is possible to get a private student loan with a not-so-good credit score.
-However, it is quite difficult for borrowers to get a low interest rate on their own.
+However, it is quite difficult for borrowers to get a low-interest rate on their own.
 Borrowers with poor credit scores and histories may end up with higher interest rates.
-Considering the fact that a lot of young borrowers do not have lengthy credit histories that do not justify them and limited income, quite a large number of people fall prey to large interest rates when compared to federal borrowers.
-This may even run in to double digits.
+Because a lot of young borrowers do not have lengthy credit histories that do not justify them and limited income, quite a large number of people fall prey to large interest rates when compared to federal borrowers.
+This may even run into double digits.

 Variable rates do not save you a lot of money

 The risk with variable interest rates on private student loans is that the number may increase with time.
-Statistics show that variable rates have been increasing slowly and this trend is not expected to take a turn in the opposite direction any time in the near future.
+Statistics show that variable rates have been increasing slowly and this trend is not expected to take a turn in the opposite direction any time shortly.
 So if you sign up hoping to pay less with a variable rate of interest, you may be surprised with higher payments in the future.

 Lesser repayment and forgiveness options